daniel5151/compressed-emoji-shortcodes/README.md

 - `collision-test`: a very messy playground for testing how well the library rejects invalid inputs.
 - `example_no_std`: a `no_std` Rust binary that serves as a rough benchmark for how much space the library occupies in a final binary.
-- `shortcode_web`: using the magic of `wasm-pack`, you can play with this project via an [incredibly barebones and terrible looking] online demo!
+- `shortcode-web`: using the magic of `wasm-pack`, you can play with this project via an [incredibly barebones and terrible looking] online demo!

 Try out the online demo [here](https://prilik.com/compressed-emoji-shortcodes)!

+Note that the `.wasm` size of the `shortcode-web` demo is not representative of the binary size on an proper embedded platform, since `wasm-bindgen` introduces almost 14kb of overhead for some reason (i.e: when the single exported function is replaced with a noop).
+I could _probably_ slim this down by bypassing `wasm-bindgen` entirely, and figuring out how to accept Javascript `String`s over the FFI, but that's _high effort_.
+So yeah, just subtract 14kb from the (uncompressed) `.wasm` size to get a better idea of the compression factor.

 ## Inspiration